 For macro photography on a modern digital camera, you could even get away with a 1:2 magnification as long you’re willing to crop your image.
 Given the high resolution of digital camera sensors available these days, this is normally not an issue.
 For video, however, where you might not be able to crop too much for fear of losing image sharpness, you might want to go for a 1:1 lens.

-Lens reversal rings basically allow you to mount your lens to your camera backward.
+Lens reversal rings basically allow you to mount your lens to your camera backwards.
 This sounds silly, but it does work.
 It’s a very risky approach to macro photography, however, and we wouldn’t recommend trying it.

 If you’re not careful, you can even scratch your front lens element, or worse, your camera’s sensor, which will be exposed the whole time you’re shooting.
 Lens reversal rings also don’t give you any control over aperture or focus, so you’ll have to set these manually before you begin shooting.
 A macro extension tube is a cheap and far safer option.
 Consider lens reversal only when you have no other choice.